bobloy/Snap-ons/README.md

 # Snap-ons
 SnappyDragon's Cogs for Red-DiscordBot.
 Red-DiscordBot is a multipurpose bot for Discord developed by Twentysix26.

+This repo is for V2 of Red.
+For V3 cogs, see https://github.com/bobloy/Fox-V3

 # Installation
 To install the cogs, Follow the given steps: